I couldn’t find a really comprehensive guide to maximum shotgun capacities for Canada, so I thought I’d write one.

 - 7 2&3/4 shells in a shotgun chambered for 3.5″

 Now, if you use long 3.5″ shells or go off SAAMI spec, you may make the case that you should be able to do 8 2&3/4 shells in your 3.5″ shotgun.
-Personally, I wouldn’t want to be discussing the finer points of SAAMI spec on the side of the road with an officer because my shotgun slipped in the 6th 3.5″ round.
+Personally, I wouldn’t want to be discussing the finer points of SAAMI spec on the side of the road with an officer or in court because my shotgun slipped in a 6th 3.5″ round.

 Hey, look at that.
 2 3/4″ shells are NOT 2.75″ unfired, instead they’re around 2.2-2.3″.
 That’s because the 2 shotgun shell measurements are for the FIRED shells.